apache/incubator-retired-slider/src/site/markdown/architecture/rolehistory.md

    limitations under the License.
 -->

-# Role History: how Slider brings back nodes in the same location
+# Apache Slider Role History: how Slider brings back nodes in the same location

 ### Last updated  2013-12-06